-For Cheryl, a 40 year old product engineer from Columbia, Maryland, ‘pull-ups’ did help with her son.
-“I placed the potty in the bathroom, bought cloth briefs, and also bought pull ups for the night.
+For Cheryl, a 40-year-old product engineer from Columbia, Maryland, ‘pull-ups’ did help with her son.
+“I placed the potty in the bathroom, bought cloth briefs, and also bought pull-ups for the night.
 Ran water.
-If he did not go right away it seem to do the trick.
+If he did not go right away, it seemed to do the trick.
 I took him to the bathroom perhaps every two hours at first, and monitored the times he would generally potty.”

 1- Buy Your Potty Early

 If you purchase your potty early, well before your child is even at the ‘potty training’ age, then you will peak your infant’s child’s curiosity about what exactly the purpose of the little chair with the hole in it is.

 2- Keep Consistent Potty Break Times

 Every day, practice putting your child on the potty seat every few hours without their underwear.
 Maybe give them a special toy to play with that they can only play with when they’re on the potty.

 Even if your child doesn’t manage to use the potty successfully every time, make sure you praise them for trying.
 Stickers are great little ‘rewards’ for when they do manage to go in the potty as are little trips or a snack they particularly enjoy.